Aritgon/Global-superstore-data-warehouse/readme.md

 - **Enhanced Business User Experience**: The intuitive and denormalized structure of a star schema makes it easier for non-technical users to understand the data model and build their own reports using self-service BI tools.

 - **Streamlined BI Tool Integration**: Tools like Power BI can directly map to a star schema with minimal setup, enabling efficient data exploration and dashboard creation without requiring complex data transformations within the BI tool itself.

-- **Simplified Aggregation**: Data is structured in a way that pre-calculation and aggregation (e.g., sum of sales by month) are simpler and more performant.

 - **Reduced Data Redundancy**: While dimension tables are denormalized for performance, the overall design still reduces analytical data redundancy compared to flat files or highly repeated data in a single table, improving data consistency for reporting.